xoofx/atlassian.net-sdk/docs/how-to-run-the-integration-tests.md

 - Once the setup wizard loads click on “I’ll set it up myself” and “Next”.
 - On the next screen Keep “Built in” selected and click on “Next” (wait until database is setup).
 - On the next screen click on the “import your data” link at the top.
-- Enter “TestData.zip” in the “File Name” field and click on “Import” (wait until the test data is imported).
+- Enter “TestData_8.5.2.zip” in the “File Name” field and click on “Import” (wait until the test data is imported).

 ### Setup a different version of Jira
-The `.env` file in the root directory contains the version of Jira that is setup by default.
-However, you can setup a different version by running:
+You can setup a different version by running:
 ```
 $ start-jira-with-data.bat <version>
 ```